AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/organize-data/data-views/data-views.md

    **Note**: Assets are available for use through specific licensing only.
 If you are interested in using Assets, contact your account team for more details.

 6. In the `Search` field of the `Query Value` section, type a portion of the name of any known stream or asset (preceded/followed by the * wildcard symbol).
+The query results populate and the `Index Configuration` pane displays.

    **Note**: If you have created a metadata rule in the same namespace, you can enter a selected metadata key instead of a stream name in the `Search` field to select a more specific set of streams.

+7. Select any stream in the query results to display the individual data fields of the stream in the `Data Item Details` pane.

+   **Note**: Click the **Add Query** button to create as many additional queries as you want.

-7. Click **Save**.
-The query results populate and the `Index Configuration` pane displays.
+8. Click **Save** to accept the query results as the basis of the new data view.
+The `Field filter` pane displays.
+9. The **Index field** and **Grouping fields** selections are set by default.
+In the **Identifying field** section of the `Field filter` pane, select each data field you want to use as an identifying field.
+10. In the `Generate Preview` pane, click the **Auto Refresh** toggle button to enable or disable auto refresh.
+With auto refresh enabled, changes to any of the streams included in the data view will be immediately reflected in the data view.
+11. OPTIONAL: Click the **Generate preview** button to generate a preview of the data view with the selected settings.
+12. Click the **Items per page** droplist to select the number of items to be displayed per page in the data view.
-8. In the `Index Configuration` pane, select the date and time for the **Start Index** and **End Index** to specify the time period of the data to include in the data view.
+13. Click the date and time display to set the **Start Index** and **End Index** to specify the time period of the data to include in the data view.
-9. In the `Time Interval` field, specify the time interval by which to display data.
-The `Time Interval` field provides entry spaces for Days, Hours, Minutes, and Seconds.
-10. Select **Save Default with Data View** to save your settings with this data view.
-11. In the `Field Management` pane, click **Add**.
-Then in the `Add Data Fields` window, select the data fields from the query results to include in the data view and click **Add**.
-12. In the `Field Management` pane, use the **Up** and **Down** Arrow buttons to move selected data fields up or down in the display, and click **Apply**.
-13. Click **Save**.
+14. Click the **Interpolated/Stored** droplist and select **Interpolated** or **Stored** for the data view.
+15. Click the **View in API Console** button to display basic parameters of the data view in the API console.
+16. Click **Apply** to create the data view with the settings you have selected.
+17. Click **Save** to save the data view and continue working, or click **Save and Close** to exit.

 ## Related links